 - Have a body mass index (BMI) greater than 40 (or 35 with one or more obesity comorbidities).

 - Officially diagnosed with morbid obesity.

-- A non-smoker or committed to quitting prior to the surgery.
+- A non-smoker or committed to quitting before the surgery.

 - Psychologically healthy and may be required to pass a psych evaluation to ensure mental fitness before surgery.

 - Willing to complete a weight loss plan as mandated by your insurance provider before or after your procedure.

 - Able to provide your insurance company with a well-documented history of your weight loss efforts.

 For insurance to pick up some or all of your gastric sleeve charges, you must get a medical professional to vouch for you that medical intervention is necessary.